-Because there are so many beautiful places to visit, we’ve cherry-picked the top 10 villages and towns in the Lake District and Cumbria.
+Because there are so many beautiful places to visit, we’ve cherry-picked the prettiest villages and towns in the Lake District and Cumbria.
 From hiking hotspots to romantic retreats, you’ll be in your element wherever you visit.

 1. Kirkby Lonsdale

 Regarded as the gateway to the Lakes, Kirkby Lonsdale provides the perfect spot to explore this beautiful region.
 The Cumbrian town is filled with history and abounds with ancient architecture and sites.
 Families who enjoy local history will love the chance to visit The Vault.
 Tucked behind the Tourist Information and Gift Shop you’ll find the former bank.
 Once storing riches, The Vault is now home to seven films – tales of local tragedy, love, and intrigue.
 Once you’ve viewed the films, take what you’ve learned to explore the town.

 If getting out and about to feast on landscapes is a priority, visit Ruskin’s Views.
 Follow the signs from St. Mary’s Churchyard to Church Brow.
 Here you’ll be treated to uninterrupted views of Lune Valley and Underley Hall.
 Touring done, enjoy one of the many cafes or restaurants in the town.
 Fussy eaters and those with specific dietary requirements need to check out Number 44 on Main Street.
 The café is known for its delicious vegan cakes and scones, and its controversial, yet tasty, breakfast lasagne.

 - Ruskin’s View – named after the renowned poet, artist and conservationist